-Dr. Alexandros Terzis (b.
-14/09/1984) is an Assistant Professor at Technion since 2020, and founder and head of the Thermofluids & Interfaces Laboratory in the Aerospace Department.
+Alexandros Terzis (b.
+14/09/1984) is an Assistant Professor at Technion, and founder and head of the Thermofluids & Interfaces Laboratory in the Aerospace Department (Israel, 2020−present).

-He was a postdoctoral scholar at Stanford University (2019−2020), jointly appointed by the Stanford Microfluidics and NanoHeat Labs; an Alexander von Humboldt postdoctoral research fellow, hosted by the Institute of Aerospace Thermodynamics, University of Stuttgart (2016−2018); and a research associate in the Group of Thermal Turbomachinery at EPFL (2009−2015).
-He was also invited as a visiting researcher at Shanghai Jiao Tong University (2017 and 2018) and Utrecht University (2016).
+He was a postdoctoral scholar, jointly appointed by the Stanford Microfluidics and NanoHeat Labs, Stanford University (2019−2020); an Alexander von Humboldt postdoctoral research fellow, hosted by the Institute of Aerospace Thermodynamics, University of Stuttgart (2016−2018); and a research associate in the Group of Thermal Turbomachinery at EPFL (2009−2015).

-Alexandros received a Dipl.-Ing. in Mechanical Engineering from Aristotle University of his native Thessaloniki in 2008; an M.Sc. in Thermal Power from Cranfield University in 2010; and earned his Ph.D. in Thermal-Fluids Sciences from EPFL in 2014.
-He also holds the Stanford Ignite certificate in Innovation and Entrepreneurship (Ex.Ed.) from the Stanford Graduate School of Business (2020).
+Alexandros received a 5-year Diploma in Mechanical Engineering from Aristotle University of his native Thessaloniki (2008); an MSc in Thermal Power from Cranfield University (2010); and earned his PhD in Thermal-Fluid Sciences from EPFL (2014).
+He also holds the Stanford Ignite certificate ExEd in Innovation and Entrepreneurship from the Stanford Graduate School of Business (2020).

-2008, Dipl.-Ing., Mechanical Engineering, Aristotle University of Thessaloniki, Greece
+Dipl.-Ing., Mechanical Engineering, Aristotle University of Thessaloniki (2008)

 - Convective heat transfer augmentation, impingement jets